josephmoreno/cmake_study/README.md

 Episode 4 Notes:
 - The define directive in the h.in file (test0_config.h.in for this project) must reflect the project name in CMakeLists.txt, so @test0_VERSION_MAJOR@ for this project.
+- The pre-processor directive "#cmakedefine" is used by the "configure_file" directive in CMakeLists.txt, which is used in this example to pass the "USE_ADDER" value in the configure stage.

 Episode 5 Notes:
 - Using CMake lists for varying number of libraries; can turn adder library on for a total of 1 library or off for 0 libraries.

+Episode 6 Notes:
+- Using CMAKE_INSTALL_PREFIX for installation paths.